 Regular visitors will know I’m a fan of the Add1Challenge.
 It’s a great way of providing a bit of a framework, accountability and community to your language learning.

 New challenges open most months.
 Check out the application process here.
-If the next start date hasn’t been announced yet, they’ll let you know when it is.
+If the next start date hasn’t been announced yet, they’ll let you know when it is [Update: next Challenge opens for enrolment on 29th June till 6th July 2018 but you can pre-register your interest before that].

 Let’s connect!
 Subscribe in the signup box for updates about new content and new recommendations (I hate spam too.
 Unsubscribe at any time).